spenser-brinkman/treelogger/README.md

 ### Installation & Startup
 1. Fork and clone this repository from GitHub into your coding environment of choice
 2. Run `bundle install` to ensure all required Ruby Gems are present
-3. Run `shotgun` to initialize TreeLogger on a server housed on your device
+3. Run `rails s` to initialize TreeLogger on a server housed on your device
-4. In your web browser, navigate to TreeLogger's homepage at http://localhost:9393/
+4. In your web browser, navigate to TreeLogger's homepage at http://localhost:3000/

 ### Flatiron Assessment Video & Blog
 link